 If venturing out of Tokyo then definitely buy a JR Rail Pass before you leave your country.

 This will be a life-saver whilst travelling around Japan as it is so expensive to buy individual train tickets when you arrive.

 Their website also has an excellent forum, where you can ask questions about your visit and pick up tips from other travellers.
 Their team is very responsive, replying often within a few hours of posting.

 When in Tokyo, I recommend staying in Ueno as it’s downtown and so relatively cheap compared to places like Shinjuku.

 You can get off directly at Ueno Station from the main airport (Narita) and it’s easy to navigate through Tokyo from Ueno station.

-Try to stay in Ryokans or Hostels, as Japanese hotel rooms are not only tiny but very expensive.
-Ryokan are Japanese style inns, so a more authentic experience as you sleep on tatami matt floor, futons, onsen steam bath - very comfy!
+Try to stay in Ryokans or Hostels, as Japanese hotel rooms are not only small but expensive.
+Ryokan are Japanese-style inns, so a more authentic experience as you sleep on tatami matt floor, futons, onsen steam bath – very comfy!
 You usually also meet fellow travellers over a delicious Japanese breakfast (rice, eggs, fish, etc).